microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-list-mailfolders.md

 ---
 title: "List mailFolders"
 description: "Get the mail folder collection under the root folder of the signed-in user. "
-author: "dkershaw10"
+author: "angelgolfer-ms"
 localization_priority: Priority
-ms.prod: "microsoft-identity-platform"
+ms.prod: "outlook"
 ---

 # List mailFolders

-Get the mail folder collection under the root folder of the signed-in user.
+Get the mail folder collection directly under the root folder of the signed-in user.
+The returned collection includes any [mail search folders](../resources/mailsearchfolder.md)directly under the root.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).